mynk-tmr/notes/Web Design/CSS.md

 - A positive B negative — A + B ; if -ve ; next overlaps previous
 - No collapse if <br/> <hr/> `overflow:` set
 - `display: flow-root`, child's margins expand container's *border box* and never leaks out

-**CSS transitions** provide a way to control animation speed when changing CSS properties. you should keep your animations to only affecting `opacity` and `transform` if you want absolute best performance Using animations with `auto` may lead to unpredictable results